mukesh7590/Codeial-social-blogs-web-app/README.md

 Social Bloging site for sharing the posts.

 ## About The Project
-Its social bloging application. where an User can create a Post, User can make his own collection list of movies. where user can add & remove movies in their own collection list.
+Its social bloging application. where an User can create a Post, comment and make friends

 ## Features
 -  User can Signup & Login in this application.